fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

     edit(s, 11, p64(0) + p64(0x421))
 ```

 Executing this payload creates the second diagram.
 We need to free the `0x555555559650` chunk, but there's no pointer pointing to `0x555555559650`.

-Since it's an already freed chunk address, we can't access it without allocating a `0x60`-sized chunk again.
+Since it's an already freed chunk address, we can't access it without allocating a 0x60-sized chunk again.

-So we use the fastbin reverse into tcache vulnerability once more to get that address returned.
+So we use the fastbin reverse into tcache technique once more to get that address returned.

 ``` python
     # partially overwrite next_chunk